xulihang/STTNInpainter/README.md

 Image Inpainter using STTN

-The code is modified from [video-subtitle-remover](https://github.com/YaoFANGUK/video-subtitle-remover/).
+The code is modified from [video-subtitle-remover](https://github.com/YaoFANGUK/video-subtitle-remover/) to use it in [ImageTrans](https://www.basiccat.org/imagetrans/).

+## How to Run

+* `pip install -r requirements.txt`
+* Download the model to `backend/models/sttn/infer_model.pth`: [infer_model.pth](https://github.com/YaoFANGUK/video-subtitle-remover/blob/main/backend/models/sttn/infer_model.pth)
+* Start the server: `python server.py`